YaoGroup/DIFFICE_jax/model/README.md

 The mathematical formation for the regular PINN training is provided in [this link], and the description of the XPINNs setting is given in [this link].
-Either `pinns` or `xpinns` folder involves four python scripts that specify four key components for the PINN training, respectively
+Either `pinns` or `xpinns` folder involves four python scripts that specify four key components for the PINN training, respectively.
+The correct calling of functions within these four script are provided in the example code in the `examples` folder of this repository.

 ## Code description
 ### `initialization.py`

-Involving python functions to intialize weights and biases for all neural networks required for the problem.
+Involving essential functions to intialize weights and biases for all neural networks required for the problem.
 The code use Xavier initialization scheme, so that the weights between each two layers are generated following a truncated normal distribution with zero mean and the variance equal to $2/(n_{l-1}+n_{l})$, where $n_{l}$ and $n_{l+1}$ indicates the number of